Malemute/4_json/README.md

 ```
 ## WARNING.
 Limitations

 Make sure your console or IDE supports proper encoding.
 Being simple, this script cannot solve all the possible encoding issues.
+Feel free to contact me at mamontov@emamontov.com if you want to improve it.

 # Project Goals